jasprin/Vrumun-conversie-prio1/README.md

-# Vrumun conversie dataset Prio1
+# Vrumun conversie dataset Prio1 huidig
+version: 11-11-2025

+_N.B. issues that are crossed-out will be fixed by vendor Vrumun_

 ## Patient (mother)